petrhejcl/opendatahub-bootcamp-2025-prediction/README.md

 # Tech stack
 You are free to use whatever programming language best fits your group, but with it being a data analysis / stats heavy topic, python is probably a good choice

-# Open Data Hub Time Series architecture
+# Dataset
+For this challenge you will use the parking dataset, which is part of the Open Data Hub's mobility domain.
+You can explore it using the [databrowser](https://databrowser.opendatahub.com/dataset-overview/178ea911-cc54-418e-b42e-52cad18f1ec1) or our [analytics frontend](https://analytics.opendatahub.com/) (under "Parking")

+The stations are of type `ParkingStation`.

+Not all parking stations have their time series data publicly accessible, and not all have the same data types and fields.

+To guarantee data consistency, you should limit your dataset to one or more `origins` by using the `where` filter.
+Stations from the same origin all have uniform metadata fields and data types.

+Generally, our parking stations provide at a minimum the following fields:
+- `smetadata.capacity` The maximum capacity
+- datatype `occupied` the number of occupied spots
+- datatype `free` the number of free spots

+# APIs
 There are two APIs you will interact with:
+- **Open Data Hub Time series API** [mobility.api.opendatahub.com](mobility.api.opendatahub.com) to retrieve the time series data both for training your algorithm and making the prediction
 - **Keycloak** [auth.opendatahub.com/auth/](https://auth.opendatahub.com/auth/) to obtain an authorization token, needed for access to large time series datasets (not mandatory)
-- **Open Data Hub Time series API** [mobility.api.opendatahub.com](mobility.api.opendatahub.com) to retrieve the time series data both for training your algorithm and making the prediction

 Note that for this challenge you will interact with the `Time Series / Mobility` APIs, and not it's sibling, the `Content / Tourism` domain